project 25_cc56continental23_kp

 Job No. Job Status Boat Category & Area for Repair

-# 00 EoJ Disconnect Battery, Disconnect Wiring, Disconnect Gas Tank, Take Engine out, Remove Battery, Remove Propulsion, Remove Steering, Label Wiring and Remove, Take Lights, Step Pads, Flag Poles, Jewelry and wrap what needs to be wrapped against moisture.
+# B EoJ Disconnect Battery, Disconnect Wiring, Disconnect Gas Tank, Take Engine out, Remove Battery, Remove Propulsion, Remove Steering, Label Wiring and Remove, Take Lights, Step Pads, Flag Poles, Jewelry and wrap what needs to be wrapped against moisture.
 Preserve anything what needs too, and store it on the adressed boat rack or shelves

 # JiP #1-499 Front Deck, Bow, Dashboard

-1 SoJ Cleanout, rerouting seams
+1 SoJ Cleanout, rerouting decorative seams

 3 SoJ Bow Light clean up, polish, rewire and new bulbs